 Accommodations: Housing is available is Karolinska's international student dormitory.
 KI offers international students housing in their dormitories which are attached to their main teaching hospital.
 The facilities offer free wireless and a unique community of international students.
 Otherwise,

 the facilities are basic dorms with small private bedrooms and shared common areas.
-The approximate cost is 850 Swedish Kronor (SEK) per week or about $550-600 USD.
+The approximate cost for a dormitory is approximately $550-750 USD while off-campus apartments tend to range from $1000-1200.
+Dorm availability can be limited.

 Stockholm is one of Europe's most picturesque cities with an old town area that is a maze of cobble stone streets coupled with a cosmopolitan urban center filled with boutiques and restaurants.
 Stockholm was recently named the first European Green Capital in 2010 by the European Commission to recognize its commitment to ongoing and ambitious goals for environmental improvement and sustainable development.